 Hepatitis A is transmitted through the fecal-oral route.
 This can happen through:

 Hepatitis A incidence increased 850% from 2014 to 2018.
 The increase in 2018 was primarily due to unprecedented person-to-person outbreaks reported in more than 30 states among people who use drugs and people experiencing homelessness.

-The Hepatitis B virus (HBV) is one of the primary causes of Hepatitis, an infection which causes inflammation of the liver.
-Complications of Hepatitis include cirrhosis of the liver, liver cancer, and liver failure.
-There is no known cure for the Hepatitis B virus.
+The hepatitis B virus (HBV) is one of the primary causes of Hepatitis, an infection which causes inflammation of the liver.
+Complications of Hepatitis include cirrhosis (scarring) of the liver, liver cancer, and liver failure.
+There is no known cure for the hepatitis B virus.
 In the United States, approximately 15 to 25 percent of people infected with HBV will die because of the illness.